ice-wm/man/icewm-preferences.md

 - **ColorActiveTitleBarText** = "rgb:FF/FF/FF"

-    Textcolor of the titlebar of active windows.
+    Text color of the titlebar of active windows.

 - **ColorActiveTitleBarShadow** = ""

-    Textshadow of the titlebar of active windows.
+    Text shadow of the titlebar of active windows.

 - **ColorNormalMinimizedWindow** = "rgb:C0/C0/C0"